willstMSFT/microsoft-365-docs/copilot/copilot-best-in-class.md

 The sensitivity labels can also affect Copilot results, including:

-- The label settings include protection actions, such as access to sites, customizable headers and footers, and encryption
+- The label settings include protection actions, like access to sites, customizable headers and footers, and encryption.
 - If the label applies encryption, Copilot checks the usage rights for the user.
 For Copilot to return data from that item, the user must be granted permissions to copy from it.
-- In Copilot Business Chat that can reference data from different types of items, sensitivity labels are visible in returned results and the latest response displays the sensitivity label with the [highest priority](/purview/sensitivity-labels#label-priority-order-matters).
+- In Copilot Business Chat that can reference data from different types of items, sensitivity labels are visible in returned results.
+The latest response displays the sensitivity label with the [highest priority](/purview/sensitivity-labels#label-priority-order-matters).
 - If Copilot creates new content from labeled items, the sensitivity label from the source item is automatically inherited.
-- Sensitivity labels go with the content, even if it's moved outside Microsoft 365.
+- Sensitivity labels go with the content, even if the content moves outside Microsoft 365.

 This section walks you through the steps to create and use the default sensitivity labels from Microsoft Purview.
-If you need to use your own label names and configurations, you can create these manually or edit the default labels.
-You can't create default labels if you've already created your own sensitivity labels.
+If you need to use your own label names and configurations, then create the labels manually or edit the default labels.
+If you already created your own sensitivity labels, then you can't create the default labels.
 To learn more about sensitivity labels, see:

 - [Get started with sensitivity labels](/purview/get-started-with-sensitivity-labels)
 - [Default labels and policies to protect your data](/purview/mip-easy-trials)
 - [Microsoft Purview strengthens information protection for Copilot](/purview/ai-microsoft-purview#microsoft-purview-strengthens-information-protection-for-copilot)

 > [!NOTE]
-> This section doesn't include applying sensitivity labels to containers, such as SharePoint sites.
-When sensitivity labels are configured for groups and sites, items in the container don't inherit the sensitivity label, so there's no direct impact to Copilot responses.
-However, the label settings can restrict access to the container to provide an extra layer of security, such as enforcing Conditional Access and setting the default sharing link for a site.
-As a result, if a user can't access the site, neither can Copilot on behalf of that user.
+> You can enable sensitivity labels at the container-level, like SharePoint sites.
+When sensitivity labels are configured for groups and sites, items in the container don't inherit the sensitivity label.
+So, there isn't a direct impact to Copilot responses.
 >
+> However, the label settings can restrict access to the container, which provides an extra layer of security, like enforcing Conditional Access and setting the default sharing link for a site.
+As a result, if a user can't access the site, Copilot can't access the site on behalf of that user.

-> To learn more, see [Use sensitivity labels to protect content in Microsoft Teams, Microsoft 365 groups, and SharePoint sites](/purview/sensitivity-labels-teams-groups-sites).
+To learn more, see [Use sensitivity labels to protect content in Microsoft Teams, Microsoft 365 groups, and SharePoint sites](/purview/sensitivity-labels-teams-groups-sites).

 #### 1. Create the default sensitivity labels

 1. Sign into the [Microsoft Purview portal](https://purview.microsoft.com/) as an admin in one of the groups listed at [Sensitivity labels - permissions](/purview/get-started-with-sensitivity-labels#permissions-required-to-create-and-manage-sensitivity-labels).

 2. Select **Solutions** > **AI Hub** > **Overview**.
-3. From the **Recommendations** section, locate **Fortify your data security for AI** to create the default labels and their policies.
+3. In the **Recommendations** section, select **Fortify your data security for AI**.
+This step creates the default labels and their policies.
-4. To see or edit the default labels, or if you need to create your own labels, select **Information protection** > **Sensitivity labels**.
+4. To see or edit the default labels, or to create your own labels, select **Information protection** > **Sensitivity labels**.
 You might have to select **Refresh**.

 When you have sensitivity labels: